 Okay, first things first.
 The hostels on offer in Huaraz are not fancy.
 Think of them more as a local's house with lots of rooms that you happen to be staying in.
 In true Along Dusty Roads style, we visited quite a number in our effort to find the very best our budget could allow and can happily recommend the following:

 LA CASA DE ZARELA Located just a 10 minute walk from Plaza de las Armas, this wonderful little hostel has all the facilities you'd require, plus several wonderful terraces from which to enjoy the spectacular views over the Cordillera Blanca.
 Dorm beds from £10 a night.
+For more information or to check prices and availability, click here.

 LA CASA DE MARUJA B&B Free breakfast and the most helpful of hosts make this hostel a top pick for anybody visiting Huaraz.
 Dorm beds from £9 per night.
+For more information or to check prices and availability, click here.

 HOSTEL AKILPO Free breakfast, dorm beds outfitted with their own little lights and power points, helpful staff - all for just £5 a night.
 Easy to understand why this is one of the most popular hostels in town.
+For more information or to check prices and availability, click here.

 How to get to Huaraz